MUCodeAcademy/MidlandCode-C14/Resources/ProjectList/04-Redesign.md

 ## Project 4: Website Redesign/Remake
-Objective: Choose an existing website and redesign or remake it using React.
+Objective: Choose an existing website and redesign or remake it.
 Focus on improving the user interface, user experience, or adding new features.

 As an example, redesign or remake Midland's website: https://www.midlandu.edu